 Secure texting allows physicians to transmit encrypted patient information, thus taking advantage of the speed and convenience of text messaging without potentially exposing that information to hackers.
 It is in the form of an app that is downloaded onto a smartphone, mobile device, EHR, or desktop computer by an authorized user.
 It works on all operating systems, allowing for a seamless connection.
 The app supports image sharing as well as videos and documents.
 It connects users who have been authorized to access the system.

 Cloud storage providers offer encryption as a service to protect sensitive data that is stored on a storage cloud.
 This data can be text, videos, images, or any other material that is digitally generated, stored, or transmitted.
 The data is encrypted, using a special algorithm, then placed on the storage cloud.
-Potential hackers and cyber criminals will not have access to the information because it will not appear in any understandable format.
+Potential hackers and cybercriminals will not have access to the information because it will not appear in any understandable format.
 Encryption of a database is expensive, but it is necessary for doctors to remain HIPAA compliant.

 Audit Logging Software

-An audit log, also called an audit trail, is a security-relevant set of records or chronological record that details or documents an activity sequence that occurred for a specific procedure, operation, or event.
+An audit log, also known as an audit trail, is a security-relevant set of records or chronological record that details or documents an activity sequence that occurred for a specific procedure, operation, or event.
 In the medical office, it is generated as a result of activities relating to health care data transactions.
 It can also be created in response to communications by systems, accounts, or individuals.
 It provides an evidentiary chain of activities relating to all the transmission activities regarding data on your system.
 If there is ever a breach, you can consult this audit log to get important information regarding where things went wrong and areas that you need to tighten security.

 Intrusion Detection Software